-Generally, file Form 4626 if either of the following apply.
+Generally, file Form 4626 if any of the following apply.

-- The corporation's taxable income or (loss) before the net operating loss (NOL) deduction plus its adjustments and preferences total more than \$40,000 or, if smaller, its allowable exemption amount. - The corporation claims any general business credit, the qualified electric vehicle credit, or the credit for prior year minimum tax.
+- The corporation is not a "small corporation" exempt from the AMT (as explained below). - The corporation's taxable income or (loss) before the net operating loss (NOL) deduction plus its adjustments and preferences total more than \$40,000 or, if smaller, its allowable exemption amount. - The corporation claims any general business credit, any qualified electric vehicle passive activity credit from prior years, or the credit for prior year minimum tax.